jimsward/books/README.md

 #### Login

-A user not yet logged in has read-only access.
-Unless you are logged in, any actions that would change the database are disabled.
-The Sign Up page allows a potential user to receive an email with a randomly generated 8 character password.
+A user needs to be logged in to access the site.

 #### Table of checkbook entries